For your Shopify store, sales funnels are key.

-Over the last few years, sales funnels have emerged as one of the fastest ways to boost the value of every purchase, profitably acquire new customers, and sell more goods to every visitor.
+Over the past few years, ecommerce sales funnels have emerged as one of the fastest ways to get more customers, boost the value of every purchase, and sell more goods to every visitor.

 The process of creating sales funnels has come a long way, too.
 Building a sales funnel used to take weeks, require tons of custom coding, and a whole team of developers.
-These days, thanks to a number of sales funnel software tools, it’s now possible to create one in minutes.
+These days, thanks to a number of easy to implement sales funnel software tools, it’s now possible to create one in just minutes.

-Case in point is Shopify, which also happens to be the third-most-popular ecommerce platform in the world.
-Shopify is one of the leading online selling tools.
-And it’s a favorite solution among many ecommerce store owners because it has an easy-to-use interface, simple integration with payment and shipping gateways, and more.
+Shopify is one of the leading content management systems (CMS).
+It’s the go-to solution among many ecommerce store owners because it has an easy-to-use interface, simple integration with payment, shipping gateways, and more.

-A properly built sales funnel on Shopify can be a powerful foundation to build your business on.
-Unfortunately, the out-of-the box product doesn’t allow for many common sales funnel features, like one-click upsells, order bumps, and even custom sales pages.
+A well-built built sales funnel on Shopify can be a powerful foundation to build your ecommerce business on.
+Unfortunately, the out-of-the-box product doesn’t allow for many common sales funnel features, like one-click upsells, order bumps, and even custom sales pages.
 Making it work takes some finesse.

 What Exactly is a Sales Funnel?

-Before we dive into the nitty gritty details of what your Shopify sales funnel should include, let’s get on the same page of exactly what a sales funnel is.
-In the simplest of terms, a sales funnel is a series of steps (often, a series of webpages) that guide a prospect toward making a purchase.
+Before we dive into the nitty-gritty details of what your Shopify sales funnel should include, let’s get on the same page of exactly what a sales funnel is.

 If you imagine a person visiting your store’s homepage, a sales funnel would be: